 Creative Expression and Community Service Presentation

-Creative Expression provides an opportunity for each participant to develop and display her originality, self-expression, and confidence.
+All participants will have the opportunity to showcase their Creative Expression which provides an opportunity for each participant to develop and display her originality, self-expression, and confidence.
 Creative Expression (talent) can fall under the categories of dance, vocal, instrumental, monologue, dramatic expression, or public speaking.

-To learn more about the 2012 Miss Seafair, Veronica Asence, CLICK HERE.
+To learn more about the 2013 Miss Seafair, Emily Rio Barber, CLICK HERE.